next-game-solutions/geckor/README.md

 #> R client for the CoinGecko API
 #> Developed by Next Game Solutions (http://nextgamesolutions.com)

-# check if the CoinGecko service is available:
+# check if the CoinGecko service is available (this command can be
+# particularly useful to check if the API rate limit has been exceeded):
 ping()
 #> [1] TRUE
 ```